 Larger spots also mean fewer overlaps and less chance of missing patches, which can sometimes happen when multiple small passes are needed.

 You don’t need to wait for every new innovation to hit your local clinic.
-A skilled cosmetic physician can assess your skin, explain which treatments suit your needs, and recommend the best options available right now.
+A qualified medical practitioner can assess your skin, explain which procedures may be suitable for your individual needs, and discuss the options currently available, along with their associated risks and realistic expectations.